meltano/meltano/docs/src/_guide/orchestration.md

 weight: 6
 ---

-Most EL(T) pipelines aren't run just once, but over and over again, to make sure additions and changes in the source eventually make their way to the destination.
+Most data pipelines aren't run just once, but over and over again, to make sure additions and changes in the source eventually make their way to the destination.

 To help you realize this, Meltano supports scheduled pipelines that can be orchestrated using [Apache Airflow](https://airflow.apache.org/).

-When a new pipeline schedule is created using the [UI](/reference/ui) or [CLI](/reference/command-line-interface#schedule), a [DAG](https://airflow.apache.org/concepts.html#dags) is automatically created in Airflow as well, which represents "a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies".
+When a new pipeline schedule is created using the [CLI](/reference/command-line-interface#schedule), a [DAG](https://airflow.apache.org/concepts.html#dags) is automatically created in Airflow as well, which represents "a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies".

 ## Create a Schedule

 ### Scheduling predefined jobs

 To regularly schedule your pipeline to run first define it as a [job](/reference/command-line-interface#job) within your project.
-Then you can schedule it directly using the `meltano schedule add` command:
+Then you can schedule it using the `meltano schedule add` command:

 ```bash
 # Define a job